 Teen Worry and Sadness Program

-Help your teenager learn practical strategies for managing worry and low mood with our self-paced online treatment program for teens and their parents.
+Teens learn practical strategies for managing worry and low mood with our clinician-supported online treatment program.
+The teen’s parent/carer is also involved, learning tips for supporting their teen through the program.

 At a Glance